 - Enjoy Life Cookies

-- The Good Bean Roasted Chickpeas (easy to make your own too!)
+- The Good Bean Roasted Chickpeas

 Be Prepared and Snack Well

+What it comes down to is eating when you’re hungry.
+Don’t let yourself get ravenous which can lead to unhealthy choices and overeating.
 If you know you are going to be out and about all day, toss an apple, banana and a bag of mixed nuts and dried fruits in your bag.
 That way you’ll always have something healthy to reach for when hunger hits.
 If you’re completely new to plant-based eating, head over and read my post with tips for plant-based beginners.